The Cathedral of Havana

 The Temple Inside

-The Major Altar is the most noticeable element inside the Cathedral, where we can appreciate a resplendent image of the Virgin Mary of the Immaculate Conception and Blessed, to which the Cathedral itself was devoted since its foundation; in face of the altar you can see standing sculptures and jewelry made in Rome in the first half of the XIX century.
+The Major Altar is the most noticeable element inside the Cathedral, where we can appreciate a resplendent image of the Virgin Mary of the Immaculate Conception and Blessed, to which the Cathedral itself was devoted since its foundation; in face of the altar, you can see standing sculptures and jewelry made in Rome in the first half of the XIX century.

-The Loretto Chapelis also one of the standing elements, the only inheritance of the passage of the Jesuits in the capital of Cuba.
+The Loreto Chapelis also one of the standing elements, the only inheritance of the passage of the Jesuits in the capital of Cuba.
 We can also appreciate, in the side chapels, some good reproductions of baroque paints by Pedro Pablo Rubens and Bartolomé Esteban Murillo, oil painted by the French artist Jean-Baptiste Vermay.

 In the upper side of the altar, we can appreciate three images by the Italian artist Giuseppe Perovani, among them the Assumption work; equally admirable is an original effigy of Saint Christopher, patron of Havana City and located in the side of the central nave.